 “If the SEO [expert] doesn’t seem interested in learning about your business from a holistic standpoint, look elsewhere,” Ohye advises.
 We think this is possibly the most important point in the whole video: SEO doesn’t exist in a vacuum; it’s an important component of your digital marketing strategy, and thus your overall marketing strategy and the company’s overall strategy.

 There’s no one-size-fits-all SEO solution that can be applied to any business in any segment in any market.
 That’s why we customize all our services to fit each company, to ensure alignment with goals at every level of the organization and to focus on maximizing customer delight through digital marketing.

 We’re sorry to see Ohye leave Google, even after 12 years, which is roughly 2.3 lifetimes in the digital marketing universe.
 In addition to her obviously excellent work in explaining SEO details to non-technical audiences, she was also one of the leading developers of Google Search Console.
 But we’re glad she made this video before she left.

-If you found the video helpful and would like to experience the sort of process Ohye recommends, call 1-877-422-2590, email us or just let us know how we can help.
+If you found the video helpful and would like to experience the sort of process Ohye recommends, let’s talk.